Changes to social housing: applicant factsheet

 This will depend on when you receive an offer of housing, and the information you have supplied on your application:

 - I said ‘Yes’ to community housing on my application.

-If your area of choice is listed in the table above and you receive an offer before the transfer occurs, the offer could either be from the Department of Family and Community Services (FACS) or a community housing provider.
+If your area of choice is listed in the table above and you receive an offer before the transfer occurs, the offer could either be from the Department of Communities and Justice (DCJ) or a community housing provider.

-If the offer is from FACS, we will initially manage your tenancy until the transfer takes place in your location.
+If the offer is from DCJ, we will initially manage your tenancy until the transfer takes place in your location.
 Your tenancy will then transfer and be managed by a community housing provider.